yifeiy3/STLTree/README.md

   python3 runtime.py
 ```
 with specifying your server address and port in the file.
 You would also need to specify the APIToken
-and APIEndpoint of `Smartapp/monitor.groovy` in your environment.
+and APIEndpoint of `Smartapp/monitor.groovy` in your runtime.py file.

+Available Command Line Flags:
+- `--important=True`: Set the monitor to only check important device changes
+- `--do=False`: Set the monitor to ignore checking Do rules, so it will not automatically change device to the rule specified state
+- `--threshold=t` Only rules with error less than t will be used, default 0.1
+- `--interval=i` Number of timestamps per data interval, should be the same as given for training

 Finally, you would want to have `Smartapp/runtimeMonitor.groovy` installed in your environment with the
 devices you want to monitor.
-The checker also supports monitoring user defined rules, a detailed
+The checker also supports monitoring user defined rules which you can provide in the top of
-decscription can be found in `Documentation.pdf`.
+`runtime.py`, a detailed decscription can be found in `Documentation.pdf`.